lefticus/EmbeddedScripting/README.md

 ###### Issues

-The above example does not demonstrate actually loading the file and evaluating it.
-That part should not be difficult.
-The hard part is what to do if the found file is a dynamic module?
+ * What to do if the found file is a dynamic module?
 The implementation would need to somehow implement the mechanism of `LoadLibrary` on Windows and `dlopen` on UNIX to be able to load a shared object from inside of the existing executable.
+ * This code can only execute after the ruby interpreter has been initialized, so it cannot be used to load the ruby gems modules, for instance